HariSekhon/Dockerfiles/README.md

 - Tachyon
 - ZooKeeper (opens ZK shell)

-Repos suffixed with ```-dev``` are the official technologies + my github repos with all dependencies pre-built, intended for development.
+Repos suffixed with ```-dev``` are the official technologies + development & debugging tools + my github repos with all dependencies pre-built.

 ##### My GitHub Repos (with all libs + deps pre-built):